Tornadoes of 2022: May 26–27 (Eastern United States)

 On May 26, scattered tornadoes occurred in various states across the Eastern United States, most of which were weak.
 However, a low-end EF2 tornado snapped or uprooted numerous trees near Union Grove, North Carolina, and caused roof damage to a few structures.
-An EF1 tornado near Greenup, Kentucky tore a section of roof off a house, and destroyed its adjacent garage.
+An EF1 tornado near Greenup, Kentucky, tore a section of roof off a house and destroyed its adjacent garage.
 Additional tornadoes touched down along the East Coast the following day, including a high-end EF2 tornado that caused significant damage near Norwood, Virginia in Bedford County, destroying a site-built house, two mobile homes, and several outbuildings.
-Numerous trees were snapped or uprooted by the tornado, and two people were injured.
-An EF1 tornado touched down in Kirkwood, Pennsylvania and moved into rural areas outside of town, damaging a house, destroying barns and outbuildings, downing trees, and injuring three people.
+The tornado snapped or uprooted numerous trees, and two people were injured.
+An EF1 tornado touched down in Kirkwood, Pennsylvania, and moved into rural areas outside of town, damaging a house, destroying barns and outbuildings, downing trees, and injuring three people.
 Another EF1 tornado struck areas in and around Charlotte Hall, Maryland and downed dozens of trees, including some that landed on and caused damage to two homes.
 As one severe storm passed close to Washington D.C., a Major League Baseball game between the Colorado Rockies and Washington Nationals was postponed.
-EF0 tornadoes caused minor damage in Olney, Maryland and Loris, South Carolina.
+EF0 tornadoes caused minor damage in Olney, Maryland, and Loris, South Carolina.
 A total of 20 tornadoes were confirmed, along with at least five injuries.